 INNOVATION AND GOVERNANCE FOR SUSTAINABLE DEVELOPMENT

-The Department of Technology and Governance for Sustainability (CSTM) within the Faculty of Behavioural, Management and Social sciences (BMS) specializes in governance, emphasizing sustainable development, environmental quality and resilience, social inclusiveness, and technological innovation – from both developed and developing country perspectives.
-Our mandate mirrors the entrepreneurial goals of the University of Twente: to conduct and apply innovative research for the benefit of society.
-The department's roots date back to 1988, then established to conduct research in environmental policy and cleaner production, expanding during the 1990s to a more general focus on governance and technology and global sustainable development.
+The Section of Governance and Technology for Sustainability (CSTM) specializes in governance, emphasizing sustainable development, resilience, environmental quality, social inclusiveness, and technological innovation – from both developed and developing country perspectives.
+CSTM is part of the Department of Technology, Policy and Society (TPS) within the Faculty of Behavioural, Management and Social sciences (BMS).
+The section's roots date back to 1988, then established to conduct research in environmental policy and cleaner production, expanding during the 1990s to a more general focus on governance, technology and global sustainable development.
+Our mandate mirrors the entrepreneurial goals of the University of Twente: to conduct and apply innovative research and teaching for the benefit of society.

 Our research program 'Innovation and Governance for Sustainable Development' contributes to the BMS Faculty themes of Resilience, Smart Industry and Emerging Technologies & Societal Transformations.
 In our vision, sustainable development of societies relies crucially upon the appraisal and improvement of the interplay between ecological, social and technical resources.
 The challenge of sustainable development can only be handled by their productive co-evolution.
 CSTM seeks to investigate how such appraisal and improvement can be supported by governance approaches, based on a deeper understanding of how and when sustainable innovations occur and might lead to so-called ‘transitions.’
 In particular, CSTM focuses on fundamental and applied research upon the governance, institutional and managerial dynamics of ecological, social and technical resources and their interplay.
 Within this complexity, our research is structured by three disciplinary perspectives and four themes that relate closely to the Agenda 2030's Sustainable Development Goals.